-- (i) The regulatory 100-year floodplain as shown on FEMA Flood Insurance Rate Maps, as revised; - (ii) Buffer areas of at least 75 feet in width along all perennial and intermittent streams, as defined and regulated by Maine Department of Environmental Protection; - (iii) Slopes above 25% of at least 5,000 square feet contiguous area; - (iv) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, as amended; - (v) Archaeological sites, cemeteries and burial grounds; and - (vi) A buffer area of at least 75' in width between the subdivision and abutting tracts or parcels of land and between the subdivision and existing streets and roads adjoining or abutting the subdivision.
-Such buffer shall be designed to eliminate potential adverse impacts (including glare, noise, and unsightly views of service areas).
+- (i) The regulatory 100-year floodplain as shown on FEMA Flood Insurance Rate Maps, as revised; - (ii) Buffer areas of at least 75 feet in width along all perennial and intermittent streams, as defined and regulated by Maine Department of Environmental Protection; - (iii) Slopes above 25% of at least 5,000 square feet contiguous area;

+- (iv) Wetlands as defined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, as amended; - (v) Archaeological sites, cemeteries and burial grounds; and - (vi) A buffer area of at least 75' in width between the subdivision and abutting tracts or parcels of land and between the subdivision and existing streets and roads adjoining or abutting the subdivision.
+Such buffer shall be designed to eliminate mitigate potential adverse impacts (including glare, noise, and unsightly views of service areas).
 The buffer shall consist of trees, open fields, landscaping, fencing, grading, or a combination of some or all of these techniques.
-Where possible, existing trees and vegetation shall be preserved in the buffer areas. - (vii) Existing trails on abutting Town-owned land or abutting land in a conservation easement-
+Where possible, existing trees and vegetation shall be preserved in the buffer areas, except that vegetation classified as being an invasive plant may be removed. - (vii) Existing trails that connect with existing trails on Town-owned land or with existing trails on abutting land in a conservation easement.